musa-test-org/learners02/challenge01/src/README.md

 ## Requirements

-1. We want to build a function that modifies the input into all lower.
+1. We want to build a function that modifies the input into all lowercase.

 ## Instructions